-Looking for ICHRA rules?
+Looking for ICHRA rules, ICHRA regulations or ICHRA requirements?
 The tax-advantaged benefits of the Individual Coverage HRA (ICHRA) have been available since January 1, 2020.
 Our team sees this HRA option as a game changer for companies that traditionally offer group plans to their employees.
 It gives employers flexibility to scale benefits, control costs, and make the design work for their unique staffing situation.
 Here's what to know about ICHRA rules.

 Before we dive in, let's all take a moment to go over what an ICHRA actually is.
 An Individual Coverage HRA is a tax-advantaged solution that allows a company of any size to reimburse employees for individual health plan premiums and ICHRA qualified medical expenses.

 It works like this: the employer designs their HRA and determines the amount to reimburse on a monthly basis to different classes of employees, say $200 a month for a their part-time team, $400 a month for remote employees, and a traditional group plan for the full-time team.
 Employees would then submit proof of an expense for reimbursement and get paid back.

 This transaction is tax-free, meaning that employers don't get dinged for payroll tax on the amount and the employees don't have to recognize the reimbursements as income.